3 Customer Segmentation Strategies to Grow Your eCommerce Business

 Princess Polly, an online fashion business, curates clothing and accessories that lean into lifestyle preferences, particularly those of online influencers.

-The store strives to deliver "key seasonal trends to fashion-obsessed Millennials", so they tap into this market's psychology by letting their customers shop according to influencer.
-Customers can easily browse products recommended by their favorite influencer, allowing them to effortlessly emulate the lifestyle they want.
+The store strives to deliver "key seasonal trends to fashion-obsessed Millennials", so they tap into this market's psychology by letting their customers shop according to influencers.
+Customers can easily browse products recommended by their favorite influencers, allowing them to effortlessly emulate the lifestyle they want.
 This then also doubles as social proof.